-- 5. Click the RTSP, .vga, .sdi or ,video source link; the source configuration page opens. - 6.
+- 5. Click the source link for your source (DVI, VGA, SDI, S-Video or RTSP.vga/.sdi); the source configuration page opens. - 6.
 If desired, scroll to the bottom of the source configuration page to see the video Snapshot. - 7.
 Make note of the name of the source, or optionally, change the source name to reflect the data it is capturing.
 You'll need to know this name to add the source to a channel.
 See Create a simple channel. - 8.
 In most cases the video is ready to add to a channel and broadcast.
 If fine adjustments are required, refer to the table below to make minor configuration changes.